haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-protein-basic/index.md

 <hr>
 ## Visualisation

-HADDOCK server integrates the NGL viewer which allows you to quickly visualize a specific structure among clustered.
+HADDOCK server integrates the NGL viewer which allows you to quickly visualize a specific structure among clustered ones.
 For that click on the "eye" icon next to a structure.

 In order to compare the various clusters we will however download the models and inspect them using PyMol.
 <a class="prompt prompt-info">Download and save to disk the first model of each cluster (use the PDB format).
 To do it, search for the "download all cluster files" link just above the top-ranked cluster.</a>